 Today’s rant is about the growing rift within our community as we march toward equality.
-I’m feeling a bit long-winded today, be warned.1
+I’m feeling a bit long-winded today, be warned.
+I’ve already condensed this post twice

 With the progress toward equality, not just under the law but also in the heart & minds of middle America, I’ve noticed a disturbing trend lately.
 It seems many do not like the march for equality because it would somehow mean giving up some of our culture’s ‘uniqueness’ or ‘queerness’ or whatever subjective term de jour you prefer.
 Even worse, many of the said folks have begun belittling those who want inclusion.
 One has only to delve in the recent SF Pride/Bradly Manning scandal to see it.
 Actually, you can delve into pretty any recent scandal involving gay culture and see it.
 The name calling, the condescending attitudes, the outright vitriol for anyone who might simply want to be included and not stand out.
 It is shameful and makes us no better than the crazy fundies.
 Oh, the fear might be different but the end is the same.
 I’m disappointed to see us turning on ourselves over something that should be a given.

 Parts of our gay culture developed on different paths.
-For some, it developed as an abandonment of those who abandoned us.2 This group embraced the fact we were different.
+For some, it developed as an abandonment of those who abandoned us.
+For the purpose of this discussion, I am using very general terms.
+I realize not everyone fits neatly into a a label!
+This group embraced the fact we were different.
 They began to celebrate and exemplify it.
 One might say it was liberating as they were freed from the constrictions of an overly restrictive puritanical moral code.
 In essence, they embraced everything that was outside the norm and rejoiced in the new found freedom it gave them.
 I would argue these outlets saved many from simply giving up.
 It is not an idea or approach that necessarily should be discarded.
 And as one would expect, many of these coping mechanisms became a way of life.

 Then you have the holier-than-thou’s who thru ignorance and desperation cater to the idea that LGBT’s should avoid any display of stereotypes and conform.
 I guess they think if we look/act like the rest of society they’ll fear us less.
 Sadly, you see it most in the so called conservative gays who let greed dictate their actions.
 This ideology is flawed because it relies on the premise that I somehow am less deserving of equality and have to earn it thru conformity.
 It’s not and I don’t.